learn-academy-2022-charlie/week-4-assessment-F-Rivers/interview-questions.md

 4. What is the difference between a Float and an Integer in Ruby?

   Your answer: An Float is any rational number, while an Integer is any whole number.
+We used both in our class to differentiate between rational numbers for complex math and whole numbers for simple math.

-  Researched answer: The main difference between float and decimal is that the latter gives a more accurate value, even though it is likely to take up more space in your database.
+  Researched answer: The main difference between floats and integers is that float gives a more accurate number value and it is likely to take up more space in your database.
 This is why decimal is ideal for complex financial applications.
-In a real world application, you are more likely to use the float data type in your database as opposed to integers because you can get more accurate values.
+While researching this, I found interesting that most codes will opt for a float rather than an integer to get more accurate results.

   source: https://rails.devcamp.com/trails/ruby-programming/campsites/working-with-numbers-in-ruby/guides/difference-between-integers-and-floats-in-a-ruby-program